0330 822 0505

 Calculate my Mortgage Repayment

-If you’re earning a full-time income, you’ll likely have plenty of options available when looking for an £80,000 mortgage.
-But, not all the choices will best serve your needs, or be the best deal possible.
+If you’re earning a full-time income, you’ll likely have plenty of options when looking for an £80,000 mortgage.
+But not all the choices will best serve your needs or be the best deal possible.

-Keep reading for all the details or click on a link below to jump to a specific section…
+Keep reading for all the details, or click the link below to jump to a specific section…

 How much do you need to earn to get an £80,000 mortgage?

-Based on traditional income multiples used by mortgage lenders, you’d likely need an income of around £20,000 but this will depend on where your earnings come from and the lender you use.
+Based on traditional income multiples used by mortgage lenders, you’d likely need an income of around £20,000, but this will depend on your earnings source and the lender you use.

-Try our mortgage affordability calculator below to work out whether you would qualify for an £80,000 mortgage based on the standard income multiples that lenders use.
+Try our mortgage affordability calculator below to determine whether you would qualify for a £80,000 mortgage based on lenders’ standard income multiples.

 calculator icon